socketsupply/nat-traversal-spec/SPEC.md

 # Specification

 This implementation targets UDP.
 UDP is a [message-oriented][F0] [transport layer protocol][W1], ideal for talking to NATs because unlike TCP, it doesn't require a handshake to start communicating.
+It also delegates encryption and security responsibility to a higher level protocol or even the application layer, which in many cases is preferred.

 ## Constants